tmokmss/deploy-time-build/AmazonQ.md

 ### PR Title Format

+All text in PR title or description must be written in English.

 Pull request titles must follow the [Conventional Commits](https://www.conventionalcommits.org/) format.
 Only the following prefixes are allowed:

 - `feat:` - For new features